Oneflow-Inc/oneflow-documentation/en/docs/cookies/oneflow2onnnx.md

 2. [onnxruntime & onnxruntime-gpu](https://github.com/microsoft/onnxruntime): ONNX runtime that is used to load the ONNX model for inference. ?onnxruntime and onnxruntime-gpu support CPU inference and GPU inference respectively.

-3. [onnx-simplifier](https://github.com/daquexian/onnx-simplifier): Structure for simplifying ONNX models, e.g. eliminating operators with constant results
+3. [onnx-simplifier](https://github.com/daquexian/onnx-simplifier): structure for simplifying ONNX models, e.g. eliminating operators with constant results

-4. [onnxoptimizer](https://github.com/onnx/optimizer): It is used to optimize ONNX model through graph transformations
+4. [onnxoptimizer](https://github.com/onnx/optimizer): it is used to optimize ONNX model through graph transformations

 ## Export OneFlow Models to ONNX Models